Trump blasts Eric Holder over ‘kick ‘em’ comment: ‘Disgusting statement’

 His fiery remarks came after former Secretary of State Hillary Clinton told CNN in an interview, “You cannot be civil with a political party that wants to destroy what you stand for."

-Holder, meanwhile, is considered a potential 2020 presidential candidate and has said he will make a final decision on running early next year.
+Holder is considered a potential 2020 presidential candidate and has said he will make a final decision on running early next year.

 Regarding that possibility, Trump said, “I think the primaries would gobble him up.”